 Oneida Nation Farm Enterprise key responsibility is the interaction with man, soil, livestock and wildlife for the agriculture community.
 With this unique relationship, the use of these resources provides sustenance, income and employment opportunities for all mankind.
-The Oneida Nation Farms is the Agriculture Department under the Enterprise Structure of Oneida Tribe of Indians of Wisconsin.
-The Oneida Nation Farms leases the land from the Oneida Tribe of Wisconsin.
+The Oneida Nation Farm is the Agriculture Department under the Enterprise Structure of Oneida Nation of Wisconsin.
+The Oneida Nation Farm leases the land from the Oneida Nation of Wisconsin.
 Please read this web page for more information about what Oneida Nation Farms has to offer you.
 Thank You!

 Located just 3 miles south of Seymour, Hwy 54, on Cty C on the east/left side of the road.

 Buy Local, Buy Oneida Nation Farms Black Angus Beef, that is right, from our farm to your Table.
 Black Angus is known as the gold standard for premium beef.
 Beef is a good source for zinc, iron, protein and many B-vitamins- nutrients that help maintain the immune system, help mental development in children and build muscles.

 We take pride in raising our Black Angus Beef, which consists of a cow calf herd out in pasture.
 The other part of herd is the fed beef, which are finished in a animal comfort feed lot barns and are all clean and happy healthy cattle.
 The Beef operation is growing into a Point of Origin, which means born and raised on our farm.
 Sometimes beef replacements are purchased from local Black Angus herds.
 Our beef are not fed steroids, hormones,antibiotics or any animal byproducts.
 We are a conventional farm producing healthy, nutritious and tasty beef product.
 There is no difference in nutrition or safety between organic and conventional beef.